Flatliners

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Flatliners against these established plot points, we can identify how Niels Arden Oplev utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Flatliners within the drama genre.

 Niels Arden Oplev's Structural Approach